ALL

 Ice skating and hockey

-Ice skating and ice hockey are popular sports.
-There are things you and your child can do to lower the risk of getting hurt while doing these activities.
+Ice skating and ice hockey are popular activities.
+There are things you or your child can do to lower the risk of getting hurt while skating or playing ice hockey.

 • Before walking or skating on ice, check that the ice is smooth and at least 15 cm (6 in.) thick.

-• If you’re having a skating party or playing games, make sure the ice is at least 20 cm (8 in.) thick.
+• If you’re having skating party or playing games (including hockey), make sure the ice is at least 20 cm (8 in.) thick.

 • Check for hazards like pebbles, rocks, and branches.